Midnight Lace-1960

 Characters are added to the story as potential suspects.

-The viewer is treated to their share of exterior shots of London which provides the film with enough British flavor to almost forget that Day is American.
+The viewer is treated to their share of exterior shots of London providing the film with enough British flavor to almost forget that Day is American.
 With the additions of Scotland Yard and an Inspector, the British culture is firmly placed, adding a wonderful British element.

 Tony and Kit are rich, so their lavish home and exclusive neighborhood are finely placed on display.